Portfolio-Allan-Rolle/100AngularChallenges/README.md

 50. Build a pill component that takes in a label, an optional icon and a style type.
 51. Build a pill filters component that takes in an array of labels.
 When clicked notifies parent.
 52. Build a 404 Not Found component that redirects to the home page after 10 seconds.
+53. Build a password component with a progress bar for how the password is validating.